What makes a super teacher? Perseverance. Teaching is demanding. Period.

 That Thanksgiving weekend he began to teach our children and their cousins the phonics sounds to the 70 phonograms.
 Whew!
 That must have taken a world of patience.
 He was a super teacher, explaining the sounds of the phonograms carefully to both parents and children.
 In other words, he included all who came to the short classes.
 Immediately we began inviting friends till our dining rooms were full.

 There were so many of us that endured the extra trouble of traveling to each other's homes, that he offered to have the classes immediately after school at his own home.
-It was an excellent location at the intersection between two grade schools so that many of the school children could simply stop on their way home.
+It was an excellent location at the intersection between two grade schools so that many of the local school children could simply stop on their way home.

 I think that the real benefit is that he invited all of us to join the class.
 The parents learned how the children were learning (and caught a few distracted children) so that they could practice at home.
 He even showed how to be sure to hold the phonogram cards so that two cards, or the wrong cards, would not show, so that we could practice over the weekends.

 Within the first two years there were many children who were rescued for the grade level they were studying.
-In the course of the few years he had before his final illness he had helped over sixty families for free.
+In the course of the few years remaining before his final illness he had helped over sixty families for free.
 Yes, all gratis.
 All of us are grateful for his excellent example of dedication to others.

 May God rest his good soul and grant that we all have such a super teacher!